sloria/environs/README.md

 ## Reading Docker-style secret files

 Some values should not be stored in the environment.
-For this use case a commonly used technique is to store the value (f.i. a password) in a file, and set the path to that file in an environment variable.
+For this use case a commonly used technique is to store the value (e.g., a password) in a file and set the path to that file in an environment variable.
 Use `FileAwareEnv` in place of `Env` and it will automatically check for environment variables with `_FILE` appended.
 If the file is found, its contents will be read and returned.